-- 1. Start with a clear, empty drinks bottle. - 2.
-Fill half the bottle with the materials you have in your bowl.
-(Top Tip: Make a funnel using a piece of paper to help you pour the materials into the bottle.) - 3.
-Top your bottle up with water and make sure the lid is on properly!
+- 1. Start with a clear, empty drinks bottle. - Half fill the bottle with the dried materials (Tip: make a funnel using a piece of paper to make pouring easier). - 3.
+Top it up with water and make sure the lid is on properly!